home-assistant/home-assistant.io/source/_components/sensor.wunderground.markdown

   required: true
   type: string
 pws_id:
-  description: You can enter a Personal Weather Station ID.
+  description: "You can enter a Personal Weather Station ID.
 The current list of Wunderground PWS stations is available [here](https://www.wunderground.com/weatherstation/ListStations.asp).
-If you do not enter a PWS ID, the current location information (latitude and longitude) from your `configuration.yaml` will be used to display weather conditions.
+If you do not enter a PWS ID, the current location information (latitude and longitude) from your `configuration.yaml` will be used to display weather conditions."
   required: false
   type: string
 lang: